aprs438/aprs438.protocol/docs/source/measurable_benefits.md

 When used with an explicit header, LoRa packets will have the following 36&nbsp;bit overhead: a 16&nbsp;bit physical header `PHDR`, 4&nbsp;bits of header [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) `PHDR_CRC` and another 16&nbsp;bits of payload `CRC`.

+Assuming a bit error rate {math}`BER` of one in thousand, results in the following packet error rates:

 |payload|17 bytes|24 bytes|28 bytes|45 bytes|113 bytes|
 |:-----:|:------:|:------:|:------:|:------:|:-------:|
 |overhead|36 bits|36 bits|36 bits|36 bits|36 bits|